thewaveorg/wonders/README.md

 - [ ] Add automatic widget discovery (both on development and production builds);
 - [ ] Create typings for widgets;
 - [ ] Load TypeScript widgets without the need to compile them to JS;
 - [ ] Optimize everything possible and not let Electron devour RAM.
-Perhaps change it for a better alternative.
+Perhaps change it to a better alternative.
 - [ ] Documentation;

 ## How widgets work (for now)